 To be well at the George Washington University is to honor the dynamic process of change and growth that involves building resilience, persistence, and positivity in the face of challenges.
 Raise Up GW is our initiative dedicated to helping students engage in a comprehensive well-being experience across campus.
 We empower our students to actively engage in well-being activities that are supportive of holistic lifestyles.
 Through this initiative, students will gain an understanding of resources and learn how to help others in need.
 For more information, contact the Raise Up GW Committee.

 We are still dedicated to helping you prioritize your well-being during the virtual learning period.
-As you browse through these dimensions of well-being, you will have the ability to identify virtual campus services, virtual programming, and online well-being resources to aid you in finding a healthy balance during this time.
+As you browse through these dimensions of well-being, you will have the ability to identify virtual campus services and online resources to aid you in finding a healthy balance during this time.

 We want to hear how you are maintaining your well-being during this virtual learning period!
 Tell us your well-being story to be featured on our website.

 Physical health has been really important in managing recent stress.
 I focus on getting 8 hours of sleep at night and incorporating at least one vegetable into every meal.
 I’ve found time for three 20min workouts a week, and online classes have allowed me to get up and just move around much more often – short walks, stairs, dancing around the room.
 Little things have a way of adding up, and my physical health has positively impacted my ability to be proactive in the current world.